Light rail in Sydney: L1 Dulwich Hill Line

 The L1 Dulwich Hill Line is the network's original passenger route, which first commenced in August 1997.
 It operates along the 12.8 km Inner West Light Rail between Central Station and Dulwich Hill, stopping at 23 stops along the route.
 It connects Sydney's Inner West with the Pyrmont peninsula, Darling Harbour and the southern end of the city centre.

 The majority of the Inner West Light Rail line is along the alignment of a former freight railway line, with a short on-street section at the city end.
 The line opened between Central railway station in the city and Wentworth Park, Pyrmont on 11 August 1997, then extended west to Lilyfield in August 2000, and then southwest to Dulwich Hill in March 2014.

 From late October 2021 to February 2022, services were replaced by buses after major cracks were found in all 12 Urbos 3 trams serving the line.
 Limited service was then restored with borrowed Citadis trams from the CBD and South East Light Rail.

 L2 Randwick & L3 Kingsford Lines

-The L2 Randwick Line and L3 Kingsford Line are Sydney's newest passenger routes on the Sydney light rail network.
 L2 Randwick Line services commenced on 14 December 2019, while L3 Kingsford Line services commenced operations on 3 April 2020.
 They operate on the CBD and South East Light Rail, between Circular Quay at the northern end of the city centre to Central Station at the southern end, then continuing to the south-eastern suburbs.

 CBD and South East Light Rail were built to reduce bus congestion in the CBD and provide higher capacity public transport to the Sydney Football Stadium, Sydney Cricket Ground, Randwick Racecourse and the University of New South Wales, which were previously served only by buses.
 In contrast to the Inner West Light Rail, the line is mostly on-street and follows a similar path to routes used by the former tramway network.
 Major construction began in October 2015.